powowbox/cordova-plugin-local-notification-12/README.md

 To avoid launching the app in this case, add the following in your config.xml file:
 `<preference name="AndroidLaunchMode" value="singleInstance"/>`</del>

-Not need anymore, and it's better to avoid because it can cause issues with the cordova camera plugin.
+Not needed anymore, and it's better to avoid because it can cause issues with the cordova camera plugin.
 See https://stackoverflow.com/questions/10831562/camera-always-returns-resultcode-as-0